Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Discussions and outlook

 The theoretical analysis relies on assumptions that are practically justified in many scenarios.
 When the initial state has negligible overlap with the ground state but non-trivial overlap with the first excited state, our analysis extends naturally to the excited-state scenario by replacing $\abs{\lambda_0}$ with $\abs{\lambda_1}$.
 For degenerate Hamiltonians, our results generalize through extending the discussion from pure states to corresponding eigenspace projectors, though this increases the complexity of theoretical analysis.

-One challenge requiring future investigation concerns classical machine precision limitations at large imaginary times.
-Appendix~\ref{appendix:QPP} provides a Fourier approximation of the exponential function with theoretical super-polynomial convergence.
-However, numerical instability arising from finite precision prevents reliable implementation of this convergence on classical devices.
-Developing classical methods to circumvent these precision limitations remains an open problem.
+One technical challenge requiring future investigation concerns classical machine precision limitations at large evolution times.
+Appendix~\ref{appendix:QPP} provides a Fourier approximation of the exponential function with theoretical super-polynomial convergence, yet numerical instability arising from finite precision prevents reliable implementation of this convergence on classical devices.

+More broadly, the polynomial-resource imaginary-time evolution framework established here provides a rigorous algorithmic foundation for a range of quantum simulation tasks in quantum chemistry, condensed matter physics, and quantum field theory.
+The circuit-depth reductions demonstrated for ground-state problems and open-system simulation are particularly relevant for near-term quantum hardware, including superconducting-qubit and trapped-ion processors, where limited coherence times impose stringent depth constraints.
+As fault-tolerant quantum devices become increasingly accessible, we anticipate that ITE-based algorithms will serve as practical building blocks for broader classes of quantum simulation and optimization problems.